MicrosoftDocs/Viva/Viva/engage/campaigns.md

 **Can I create a campaign for a hashtag that's already in use?**

-If the hashtag is being used by another campaign, it can't be used again.
-If the hashtag hasn't been made into a campaign, it can be used, but the content created before the campaign is **Active** isn't included in views or analytics.
+If a hashtag is in use by another official campaign---even if that campaign has ended---the hashtag is unavailable for reuse.
+If a hashtag is in use by an unpublished campaign still in draft move, it is available.
+Any content created before a campaign becomes **Active** isn't included in views or analytics.

 **How often are campaign analytics refreshed?**